 Extension of the Coronavirus Job Retention (Furlough) Scheme

 The Chancellor has announced a continuation of the furlough scheme until the end of October 2020, guaranteeing 80% of pay (up to a maximum of £2500 gross per month) for all workers who are unable to carry out their jobs as a direct result of COVID-19.
 The eligibility rules and claim process for the furlough scheme remain unchanged until the end of July (see our COVID-19 FAQs blog for a full outline).
 Thereafter, and until the end of October, the government will be asking employers to share the cost of the furlough scheme and will also relax the rules of the scheme by enabling furloughed workers to carry out some part-time work.
-Clearly, employers will require much more information on both of these latter points; full details have been promised by the Chancellor ‘by the end of May’, and we will ensure these are shared via this blog as soon as they are announced.
+Specific details regarding how the CJRS will change are outlined in our supplementary blog, and include useful links to the government guidance on how to calculate and submit your claims.

 In the event that you provided your furloughed staff with an end date to their current period of furlough leave, you will need to seek their agreement to any further phases of furlough, and should follow the same protocols of consultation and written confirmation, outlining the length and terms of the new furlough arrangements.